Grading

 Filling

-The maximum rating is 10 because you can automate your packaging and fill your liquid or powder under a nitrogen atmosphere.
-The minimum rating is 2 because you may hand fill your nanoemulsion under oxygen atmosphere (not recommended).
+The maximum rating is 5 because you can fully automate your packaging and filling of your liquid nanoemulsion with a clean-in-place (CIP) system.
+The minimum rating is 1 because you may hand-fill your nanoemulsion (not recommended).

 -